 I had a dream about her the first night after I killed her.
 She came to me and put her head down and asked me to look inside.
 I could see into her brain and I could see strange sparks and misfirings.
 And then she looked up at me, so tired and so unhappy, and she gave me a nose touch.
 I watched her run off in a meadow.
 There was a human of some sort with her and she was happy now.
 She did her happy bouncy jumping move, the move I had not seen in a long time and she was gone, following this figure.
 It was someone she knew and trusted.
 I am not sure who.
 We had a friend who died a few years ago who really liked Trusty even though she was not a dog person.
 Maybe it was her.
 I like to think so.
 Maybe it was an angel.
 Why shouldn’t dogs have a guardian angel?

 Looking at all of Trusty’s pictures and preparing this farewell has given me sense of calm and peace with our decision to euthanize her.
 I don’t know for sure what was wrong with her.
 We did not pay for many expensive tests to try to find out why she deteriorated as quickly as she did.
 I don’t think it would have helped anyway.
-I no longer think is was canine dementia.
+I no longer think it was canine dementia.
 More reading since that vivid dream has led me to think Trusty actually had some form of epilepsy.
 She was not having full blown grand mal seizures.
 She was having focal seizures or what would be called in people petite mal.
 When she paused and titled her head one way and then the other, dropped her head and gave a shiver that was probably a seizure.
 Maybe she had a brain tumour that was progressing.
 Maybe it was genetic.
 Purebred and line bred dogs sometimes have recessive diseases brought to the fore.
+It is a risk taken to improve the breed.
+The late onset suggests that was not it and it was more likely something acquired with age.
+Since we didn’t pay for a necropsy we will never know.
 I have known humans with epilepsy and they describe the after seizure period of confusion and exhaustion and sometimes head pain.
 Poor Trusty was suffering even if she was not in pain.

 Good bye happy sweet kind soul.
 You will be sorely missed.
 I’m sorry I couldn’t do more for you.
 I’m sorry you couldn’t live forever.